minetest/minetest/doc/direction.md

   Nodes may exceed their bounds, but still belong to one position.
 * The visible size of a unit length may change according to the game's requirements, but the engine does not aim to promise good performance for visible sizes far deviating the default.
-* Games will tend to define the unit length distance a meaning, for example, Minetest Game defines.
+* Games will tend to define the unit length distance a meaning, for example, Minetest Game defines it as 1 meter.

 ## 4. Future Work

 * **Improving flexibility**.
-		To fulfill aim 2, development will seek to push functionality to Lua and increase the flexibility and potential.
+		To fulfil aim 2, development will seek to de-hardcode to increase the flexibility and potential.
 * **Improved graphics and rendering performance** Development will seek to improve the performance of rendering, to increase FPS on both old and new devices.
-New graphical features may be added if they do not jeapordize performance when not used.
+New graphical features may be added if they do not jeopardize performance when not used.
-* **Improve code structure and maintainability** Development will seek to improve the maintainability of code through refactoring.
+* **Improve code structure and maintainability** Development will seek to improve the maintainability of code through refactoring and the addition of unit tests.

 Also see https://dev.minetest.net/TODO